 We are a biopharmaceutical company focused on discovering, developing and commercializing novel immunotherapeutic products to improve treatment options for patients with cancer.
 Our portfolio includes biologic and small-molecule immuno-oncology product candidates intended to treat a wide range of oncology indications.
-Our biologic product candidates are based on our proprietary HyperAcute® Cellular Immunotherapy technology, which is designed to stimulate the human immune system.
-We are in the later stages of development of our HyperAcute Pancreas product candidate, algenpantucel-L, with two Phase 3 clinical trials ongoing, one of which is expected to read out data during 2016.
-Our additional HyperAcute Cellular Immunotherapy product candidates in clinical development include tergenpumatucel-L or HyperAcute Lung, dorgenmeltucel-L or HyperAcute Melanoma, and product candidates for other potential indications.
-Our small-molecule product candidates, including inhibitors of the IDO/TDO pathways, are focused on breaking the immune system's tolerance to cancer.
+Our biologic product candidates are based on our proprietary HyperAcute®Cellular Immunotherapy technology, which is designed to educate the human immune system.
+Algenpantucel-L is our most clinically advanced product candidate from this platform with two Phase 3 clinical trials ongoing for patients with pancreatic cancer, including the pivotal IMPRESS trial, which is expected to read out top-line results before the end of June 2016.
+Our additional HyperAcute Cellular Immunotherapy product candidates in clinical development include tergenpumatucel-L and dorgenmeltucel-L for patients with advanced lung cancer and melanoma, respectively.
+Additional HyperAcute product candidates are also under development for patients with other types of cancer.
+Additionally, we have two small-molecule product candidates currently in clinical development, GDC-0919 and indoximod, which target key immune checkpoints.
+These product candidates are IDO pathway inhibitors and focus on breaking the immune system's tolerance to cancer.
 We believe that our immuno-oncology technologies have the potential to lead to multiple product candidates, targeting a wide range of oncology indications that could be used either alone or in combination with other therapies.